top of page

 CONSTITUTION OF THE HARPETH VALLEY ATHLETIC CONFERENCE

-Section 1: Mission Statement:
+Section 1: Mission Statement

+The Harpeth Valley Athletic Conference (HVAC) was founded to foster athletic competition and the highest standards of sportsmanship among member schools.
+The HVAC strives to promote participation and sportsmanship through interscholastic athletics.
 Coaches will conduct themselves in a manner that is professional and demonstrates the highest degree of sportsmanship.
-Furthermore, the positive influence of the coach on middle school athletes is paramount, and their actions set the tone for the players, parents, and spectators.
-As a coach, you represent your players, your school, and the HVAC.
+Furthermore, the positive influence of the coach on middle school athletes is paramount, and their actions set the tone for the players, parents and spectators.
+As a coach, you represent your players, your school and the HVAC.

 Section 2: Seasons